-At all the Mövenpick hotels we stayed with in Jordan (Stay tuned for more on Petra and the Dead Sea!) you are provided with beautiful Dead Sea beauty products in the bathroom, my skin has never felt softer… We did not get time to try the Zara Spa but definitely next time.
+At all the Mövenpick hotels we stayed at in Jordan (You can see our reviews here for Petra Hotel & Resort and the Dead Sea Resort & Spa) you are provided with beautiful Dead Sea beauty products in the bathroom, my skin has never felt softer… We did not get time to try the Zara Spa but definitely next time.

 For the Kids

-Two of the pool areas are dedicated for families.
+Two of the pool areas are dedicated to families.
 One paddle pool depth for small kids and attached to the Dana Kids Club, one deeper pool for all-around family enjoyment, well heated.

-However, good to know if you want a little parents escape as part of a larger holiday – maybe to take a day excursion out onto the Red Sea or Wadi Rum – you know there is somewhere you can leave them full of activities that is supervised.
+However, good to know if you want little parents escape as part of a larger holiday – maybe to take a day excursion out to the Red Sea or Wadi Rum – you know there is somewhere safe you can leave them full of activities that are supervised.